RichardSilveira/sls-aws-nodejs-typescript-docker/README.md

   - [serverless-dotenv-plugin](https://www.npmjs.com/package/serverless-dotenv-plugin) - In this template we're using it **only** to read the envs from a `.env` file while running the function locally - `npm run local`
   - [serverless-provisioned-concurrency-autoscaling](https://medium.com/neiman-marcus-tech/serverless-provisioned-concurrency-autoscaling-3d8ec23d10c) - Because configure it in CloudFormation by each function is a nightmare!
 This guy have created an awesome plugin!

-  > To properly work with Lambdas in AWS you need to understand in-depth two important concepts - Reserved Concurrency and Provisioned Concurrency *(plus Auto-scaling)*, **seriously, in-depth**!
+  > To properly work with Lambdas in AWS, you need to understand in-depth two essential concepts - Reserved Concurrency and Provisioned Concurrency *(plus Auto-scaling)*, **seriously, in-depth**!

 ### 🎯 Prerequisites

-As an organized aws developer, you'll have to create an **aws profile** for your app - *all local commands are configured to run on top of a named profile - `my-profile`*
+As an organized AWS developer, you'll have to create an **aws profile** for your app - *all local commands are configured to run on top of a named profile - `my-profile`*.

-This template does not run entirelly inside docker containers, while developing you'll run everything locally without Docker - that will be used by your CI/CD workflows.
-So, besides **Docker** you'll need of **Node.js** installed *(LTS always, come on...)*
+You'll need to create a role - see `serverless.yml` > `provider` > `role` configuration section.
+You'll need Node.js installed *(LTS always, come on...)*.

 ### 🚀 Installation

-> Hey, don't worry, I made the hard work for you!
-You'll only need to about the name of your service *(sometimes it's hard task, I know, I know...)*
+> Hey, don't worry, I did the hard work for you!
+You'll only need to think about the name of your service *(sometimes it's a challenging task, I know, I know...)*

 Just run: